 The farm is made possible through a DEC grant awarded to the City of Albany for improvements within the Tivoli Nature Preserve.
 The farm was initially motivated by the city’s vision to employ livestock for the purposes of controlling populations of invasive vegetation, but also provides an opportunity for community engagement along agricultural and environmental themes.

-The Tivoli Nature Preserve, which spans 82 acre of undeveloped land, holds the Tivoli Lake and is bordered by the Patroon Creek to the North.
-A small flock of sheep and laying hens are currently housed in the preserve when the vegetation is lush from May until November.
-Currently, the farm is managed by a small group volunteers that is focused on building infrastructure for the animal’s care, implementing a community compost system, and introducing the surrounding residents to the projects.
+The Tivoli Nature Preserve, spans 82 acre of undeveloped land, holds the Tivoli Lake and is bordered by the Patroon Creek to the North.
+A small flock of sheep and laying hens are housed in the preserve when the vegetation is lush from May until November.
+The farm is managed by a small group volunteers that is focused on building infrastructure for the animal’s care, implementing a community compost system, and introducing the surrounding residents to the projects.

-In the winter months, the animals are housed at Albany’s historic Normanksill Farm.
-The Normanskill Farm, also home to community gardens and a dog park, is rich in a history that begins with the establishment of Normansville in the early 1800s.
+In the winter, the animals are housed at Albany’s historic Normanksill Farm which is also home to community gardens and a dog park.
+It began with the establishment of Normansville in the early 1800s.

 The Tivoli Preserve Community Farm aims to bring regenerative land maintenance practices the Tivoli Nature Preserve.
 Currently, the primary tool is an intensive rotational grazing system through which sheep are used to control invasive species populations and improve soil health.